Haliwa-Saponi Indian Tribe: Government

 The Haliwa-Saponi Indian Tribe is governed by an 11-member council elected to three-year staggered terms by the members of the tribe.
 These include an elected chief and vice-chief.
+The tribe is headquartered in the Chief W.R.
+Richardson Tribal Government Complex in Hollister.

 Recognition

 The state of North Carolina recognized the Haliwa Saponi Tribe in 1965.
 In 1997, the state legislature passed Senate Bill 1074 that updated state recognition to the Haliwa Saponi Tribe of North Carolina.

 They are not a federally recognized as a Native American tribe. and have never petitioned for federal recognition.

 In 2022, North Carolina representative G. K. Butterfield introduced House Resolution 9536, which voices support for federal recognition for the Haliwa-Saponi Indian Tribe of North Carolina.
 He had introduced a similar bill in 2021 which died.

+Rep. Don Davis introduced H.R.
+2929 in April 2025 to provide federal recognition to the Haliwa-Saponi Tribe.

+This announcement was made during the tribe’s 60th annual powwow.

+The bill was also filed officially as H.R.
+2929 on Congress.gov.

+Davis has emphasized the importance of tribal sovereignty in several statements.

 Education

 Members founded the Haliwa-Saponi Tribal School in 1957, which was assisted by the state as a public school.
 All other public schools had long been segregated as white or black (all people of color) under state law, and the Haliwa Saponi claimed a separate identity.
 The school closed in the late 1960s following the court-ordered integration of public schools on constitutional grounds.

 In 1999, with funds from the state Department of Public Instruction (DPI), the tribe established a charter school in the same building as the earlier tribal school.
 Focused on Haliwa-Saponi culture, this new school has expanded in space and enrollment over time, and by 2007 served grades K-12.

 In 1977 the tribe established the Haliwa-Saponi Day Care Center, to serve children aged two to five.
 The tribe manages a myriad of programs and services for its members, including, but not limited to, housing, substance-abuse-prevention programs, cultural programs and others.